awsdocs/aws-doc-sdk-examples/python/example_code/s3/s3_versioning/README.md

 tasks on a version-enabled bucket.

-Demonstrates how to manipulate Amazon S3 versioned objects in batches by creating jobs that call Lambda functions to perform processing.
+Demonstrates how to manipulate Amazon S3 versioned objects in batches by creating jobs that call AWS Lambda functions to perform processing.

 ## Prerequisites